 Minimally invasive total hip replacement, a different way of performing the surgery, uses an incision that is only three to six inches long.
 This means that potentially there will be less damage to the tissue around the hip.
 The benefits of minimally invasive total hip replacement include less blood loss, shorter hospital stays, better motion and often much quicker recovery periods.
 Discuss with your doctor to find out if you are a candidate for this new procedure.

 For stories on Hip Replacement Surgery, click here.

 Interventional pain management is a relatively new field of medicine.
 It was developed to help patients suffering from chronic pain who are not candidates for, or who do not wish to undertake, surgical correction.

-Dr. Eric Homberg uses a multimodal and balanced approach to treating patients with the prescription of therapies, medications and minimally invasive procedures to help with recovery and pain management.
-He primarily treats patients with injection procedures aided by fluoroscopy — intermittent X-rays and ultrasound — to deliver medications to the source of the pain without impacting the rest of the body.
+Dr. Eric Homberg and Dr. Michael Seely use a multimodal and balanced approach to treating patients with the prescription of therapies, medications and minimally invasive procedures to help with recovery and pain management.

 Joint Reconstruction and Joint Replacement

 The orthopedic surgeons at West Tennessee Bone & Joint Clinic work to help patients overcome joint-related problems, often through non-surgical and minimally invasive arthroscopic techniques.
 Our surgeons are experienced in the latest treatments in repairing, reconstructing and replacing joints.
 We also offer a full range of physical therapy services, which can be an important part of treatment before and/or after surgery.